-The Center for Engineering Concepts Development manages a number of symposia in areas of current interest:
+The Center for Engineering Concepts Development holds periodic symposia in areas of current interest:

 The International Detonation Symposium (IDS)

-Held every four years, the International Detonation Symposium is managed by the Center for Engineering Concepts Development in conjunction with the Naval Surface Warfare Center Indian Head EOD Tech Division in Indian Head, MD and United States Department of Defense and Department of Energy volunteers.
-The 15th IDS was held from July 13th to 18th at the Grand Hyatt in San Francisco, CA, with 300+ attendees.
+Held every four years, the International Detonation Symposium was managed by the Center for Engineering Concepts Development in conjunction with the Naval Surface Warfare Center Indian Head EOD Tech Division in Indian Head, MD and United States Department of Defense and Department of Energy volunteers.
+The 15th and last symposium was held at the Grand Hyatt in San Francisco, CA, with 300+ attendees.
 The object of the symposia is to bring together scientists actively engaged in research on detonation and associated phenomena from all over the world.
-The papers presented are peer-reviewed (refereed), and published as proceedings.
+The papers presented were peer-reviewed (refereed), and published as proceedings.

 National Capital Region Energetics Symposium (NCRES)